 Perform your favorite CMD tasks in PowerShell and much more.

 Microsoft also maintains its own PowerShell blog.
 You can always read here about the recent developments and changes in Powershell.

-You can always open powershell by typing it into search box in windows or you can just write powershell in your run(ctrl+r) prompt and windows is kind enough to open it for you.
+You can always open PowerShell by typing it into the search box in windows or you can just write PowerShell in your run(ctrl+r) prompt and windows are kind enough to open it for you.

 And here is a little example how it works.